ellenwaltersmusic/ellenwaltersmusic.github.io/src/content/about.md

   - 2022 Eyegum Scenic Tour with Mirror Ritual
   - 2022 do what you want/my life in dreams, Breakneck Brain
   - 2021 Astronaut Single, Blue Whale EP
-- Cellists of Otago concerts and committee
+- Cellists of Otago
-- Festival of Coulour Wānaka 2023: Colours of Grief
+- Festival of Colour Wānaka 2023: Colours of Grief
 - NZ Secondary Schools Symphony Orchestra 2016

 ---